Decorating for the holidays doesn't have to create waste. Learn how with these tips:

 Who doesn't love doing crafts over the holiday?
 Make your own tree ornaments, wreaths, arrangements, and garland.
 Why not upcycle and repurpose old materials around the house?
 Some DIY projects to try out:

 Keep it real

 Choose real poinsettias, Christmas trees, wreaths, and arrangements for decoration instead of artificial plastic ones.
 Once the holidays are over everything can be composted.
 Debating between a real or artificial tree?
-Check out the Recycling Council of British Columbia's "Great Tree Debate"

 - Go outside and find fallen pinecones, berries, and evergreen branches to make your wreaths and centrepieces.